Troubleshooting a Broken Furnace Humidifier

 How Your Furnace Humidifier Works

-Understanding how your furnace’s humidifier works can make troubleshooting a broken furnace much easier.
-Typically installed near or inside the furnace, the humidifier adds moisture to the air moving through your HVAC system.
+Understanding how your furnace’s humidifier works can make troubleshooting a broken furnace humidifier much easier.
+Typically installed near or inside the furnace, the humidifier adds moisture to the air as it passes through your HVAC system.

 Water flows into a water panel or pad, and as warm air from your furnace passes over this surface, the moisture evaporates and is carried through the ductwork into your home.
 When everything is functioning properly, you won’t even notice it—it just quietly keeps the air more comfortable, helping to reduce dry skin, cracked lips, static shocks, and other annoyances caused by low humidity.